siejkowski/siejkowski.github.com/_posts/2016-03-21-watch-apps-worth-using.md

 What about retweeting other people tweets?
 Well, decide by yourself!
 Retweeting can be either _app-dependent_ (if it requires a long interaction) or _app-independent_ (if it's more like pausing a song, e.g., pushing a button on an interactive notification).
 The app design influences what category the particular activity belongs to.
 It can also vary from user to user, as it always does when it comes to UX.

 I hope you'll find the above analysis useful.
-Of course there's a lot more to the app's success than picking the right set of features for the watch.
+However, there's a lot more to the app's success than picking the right set of features for the watch.
 The idea of _app-dependency_ is just one way of looking at a hard process of designing.
 It might be helpful, but it definitely doesn't provide all the answers.
+Also, please see the disclaimer at the top.

 I'm more than happy to discuss it or any other topic related to software development.
 Contact me [@\_siejkowski](https://twitter.com/_siejkowski).